Let’s Work Together:

 In the midst of it all, there is still purpose and meaning in connection and belonging.
 For thousands of years Mindfulness, meditation, and Yoga have stood as foundational pillars in challenging the status quo.
 These practices are not to make us docile and suggestible, but to see the truth of reality as it is.

-Mindfulness comes from the Pali word ‘sati,’ which means to remember.
+• Mindfulness comes from the Pali word ‘sati,’ which means to remember.
 The western world has watered down the true depth of this ancient knowledge to a secular practice devoid of connection.
+Mindfulness is a powerful and potent practice of remembering that we have so much choice and agency in the present moment.
+We can affect change, and we do it one moment at a time.

-Buddhism - I have been practicing Buddhism for almost a decade.
+• Buddhism - I have been practicing Buddhism for almost a decade.
 I was Initially drawn to the contemplative practices of meditation and concentration held in the container of silence and stillness.
 Over time I connected to the third jewel of Buddhism, ‘Sangha,’ or community.
 This practice and path is not meant to be traveled alone, but with each other.
-I was originally drawn to the structure and ceremony of Zen, but my current practice and study leans toward the Theravada tradition and the teachings of my teacher, Tina Rasmussen.
+I was originally drawn to the structure and ceremony of Zen, and have practiced in that tradition for several years.
+My current practice and study leans toward the Theravada tradition and my teacher, Tina Rasmussen.

 Monetary Investment working with me

-Capitalism sucks, and we have to find a way to exist within it.
-I bring thousands of hours of training, study, and practice and decades of life experience to my work.
-If any of these price points are inaccessible to you - please reach out and I will do my best to accommodate you if I can
+Capitalism sucks, and we still have to find a way to exist within it.
+I bring thousands of hours of training, study, practice and decades of life experience to my work.
+If any of these price points are inaccessible to you - please reach out and I will do my best to accommodate you if I can.
+Sessions are 60 minutes.

 Tier 1: